Calorixy - Smart Calories, Smarter Living. Calorixy - Smart Calories, Smarter Living.

 April 30, 2026

 Many people ask the same question when starting a weight loss journey: how many calories should you burn per day to lose weight?
 The honest answer is that there is no perfect number for everyone.
-Your body size, activity level, eating habits, sleep, and daily routine all affect how many calories you burn.
+Your body size, activity level, eating habits, sleep, muscle mass, and daily routine all affect how many calories you burn.

-What Does “Burning Calories” Really Mean?
+What Does Burning Calories Really Mean?

 Do You Need to Exercise Every Day?

 You do not need intense exercise every day to lose weight.
 In fact, many people do better with simple daily activity they can repeat consistently.
+Walking 20–40 minutes most days, taking short walks after meals, increasing steps, standing more, and doing strength training a few times per week can all support fat loss.

 Best Ways to Burn More Calories Naturally